MTG/DeepConvSep/README.md

     pip install numpy scipy pickle cPickle climate theano pip install https://github.com/Lasagne/Lasagne/archive/master.zip

+#Separating classical music mixtures with Bach10 dataset
+We separate bassoon,clarinet,saxophone,violing using <a href="http://music.cs.northwestern.edu/data/Bach10.html">Bach10 dataset</a>, which comprises 10 Bach chorales.
+Our approach consists in synthesing the original scores considering different timbres, dynamics, playing styles, and local timing deviations to train a more robust model for classical music separation.

+We have three experiments:
+-Oracle: train with the original pieces (obviously overfitting, hence this is the "Oracle")
+-Sibelius: train with the pieces sythesized with Sibelius software
+-RWC: train with the pieces synthesized using the samples in <a href="https://staff.aist.go.jp/m.goto/RWC-MDB/">RWC instrument sound dataset</a>.

+The score is given in .txt files containing the name of the of the instrument and an additional suffix, e.g. 'bassoon_g.txt'.
+The format for a note in the text file is: onset, offset, midinotename , as the following example: 6.1600,6.7000,F4# .

+The code to for feature computation and training the network can be found in "examples/bach10" folder.

 #Separating Professionally Produced Music
 We separate voice, bass, drums and accompaniment using DSD100 dataset comprising professionally produced music.
 For more details about the challenge, please refer to <a href="http://www.sisec17.audiolabs-erlangen.de">SiSEC MUS</a> challenge and <a href="https://sisec.inria.fr/home/2016-professionally-produced-music-recordings/">DSD100</a> dataset.